SitrakaResearchAndPOC/BionicModulationDocker/README.md

 ```
 docker exec -it bionicmodulation-fm  hackrf_info
 ```
-Copy the id of the hackr for transmit
+Copy the id of the hackrf for transmit
 ```
 docker exec -it bionicmodulation-fm  gnuradio-companion
 ```
+Open the file at /home/FM_Transmitter/emetteur_fm.grc </br>
 Change the id of the hackrf at osmocom_sink  </br>
 Change the file to be transmitted </br>
 Change at the block QT GUI Frequency bloc, the parameter center_freq, change 106.2e6 to center_freq </br>